jaeyson/teaching-collection/README.md

 Making table using HTML & CSS (Planet data)

-In this tutorial, we're continuing to make another table intended for our Planet data.
-We're using `nth-child()` selector for alternate row background.
+In this tutorial, we're making another table intended for our Planet data, using `nth-child()` selector for alternate row background.

 Tags: `html5`, `css`, `table`, `nth-child()`